-For FY2015, Directors were provided with training in the areas of audit committee duties, cyber security and the digital media market, in addition to updates on internal controls and regulatory requirements such as the Companies (Amendment) Act 2014 and the Personal Data Protection Act.
+For FY2016, Directors were provided with training in the areas of audit committee duties and sustainability reporting, in addition to updates on internal controls and regulatory requirements such as the Singapore Exchange Securities Trading Limited (“SGX”) Listing Manual, Companies (Amendment) Act 2014 and the Personal Data Protection Act.

-Directors may, at any time, request for further explanations, briefings or informal discussions on any aspect of the Group's operations or business issues from Management.
+Directors may, at any time, request for further explanation, briefings or informal discussions on any aspect of the Group’s operations or business issues from Management.

 They are also informed about matters such as the Code of Dealings in the Company's shares as they are privy to price sensitive information.